kumagai-group/pydefect/docs_rst/tutorial.rst

 where elements' chemical potentials are set at their standard states and the Fermi level is located at energy zero.
 (2) Two energy_corrections are written but one can add their original correction if needed.
 (3) is_shallow is empty when the previous section is skipped.
+Here, shallow means it has the PHS.
 One can modify the calculation results such as shallow states manually by hand.

 We then create a :code:`defect_energy_summary.json` file with the :code:`defect_energy_summary` (= :code:`des`) sub-command.